Learn what a market analysis is, how to perform a market analysis, and the steps to conduct your market analysis.

-- Analyze failures and successes.
+- Analyse failures and successes.
 If you know how to perform a market analysis, you can explore why this product didn’t work or even why this campaign has been booming.

-- Optimize your marketing activities for the sake of your business success.
+- Optimise your marketing activities for the sake of your business success.

 - Introduce new market segments and know precisely how to reach them.